-Laura is a Special Counsel in our Disputes Resolution & Litigation team, specialising in the areas of family business succession, estate planning and superannuation.
+Laura practices in our Disputes Resolution & Litigation team, specialising in the areas of family business succession, estate planning and superannuation.

-Laura is listed in the Best Lawyers in Australia 2020 and 2021 edition for Trusts and Estates and Wealth Management / Succession Planning Practice.
+Laura is listed in The Best Lawyers in Australia 2020 to 2022 edition for Trusts and Estates and Wealth Management / Succession Planning Practice.